victorliu5296/math-notes/source/content/posts/Why Formal Probability Theory.md

 This paradox reveals that our intuitive notion of "randomness" isn't always well-defined in continuous spaces.
 It challenges us to think more carefully about what we mean by probability and how we should formalize it.

+---

 ## The Bridge Between Discrete and Continuous: A New Perspective

 As we've seen, both the counting approach for discrete probabilities and the geometric approach for continuous probabilities have their strengths and limitations.
 But what if we could find a unified framework that encompasses both?
-Let's explore some intriguing examples that highlight the need for a more comprehensive approach.
+Let's first explore some intriguing examples that highlight the need for a more comprehensive approach.

 ### Limitations of Our Current Approaches